Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 That works well when:

 Custom software is designed to evolve.
-Features, integrations, and workflows can be added intentionally as the business changes.
+Features, integrations, and workflows can be added intentionally as the business changes, giving you complete control over how your software supports your operations.

 If growth introduces new rules, data needs, or user types, custom software can adapt without forcing compromises.
 That flexibility becomes increasingly important as scale and complexity increase.